-At any time on or after July 1, 2007, and not later than December 1, 2007, except as otherwise described in this paragraph, DRC must provide to each offender described in the second preceding paragraph, and DYS must provide to each delinquent child described in that paragraph and to the child's parents, a written notice that contains the information described in this paragraph.
-DRC and DYS are not required to provide such a written notice if the AG included in the document provided to DRC or DYS notice that the AG will be sending that offender or that child and the child's parents a registered letter and that DRC or DYS is not required to provide to that offender or child the written notice.
-The written notice provided to an offender or a delinquent child and the child's parents must notify the offender or child of all of the following: (1) the act's changes in the SORN Law, (2) subject to the provision described in clause (3) of this paragraph, the offender's or child's new classification as a tier I, II, or III sex offender/child-victim offender, the offender's or child's duties under the amended SORN Law and the duration of those duties, whether the child is classified a public-registry qualified juvenile offender registrant, and the information contained in the notice to the offender or delinquent child of the offender's or child's duties under the SORN Law, to the extent it is relevant to the offender or child, (3) the fact that the offender or child has a right to a hearing to contest the offender's or child's classification, the procedures for requesting the hearing, and the period of time within which the request for the hearing must be made, and (4) if the offender's or child's duty to comply with the SORN Law is scheduled to terminate on or after July 1, 2007, and prior to January 1, 2008, under the version of R.C.
-2950.07 in effect prior to January 1, 2008, a summary of the provisions of R.C.
-2950.033, described below in 'Offenders and delinquent children whose SORN Law duties currently are scheduled to terminate on or after July 1, 2007, and prior to January 1, 2008," and the application of those provisions to the offender or child (clause (4) applies to a delinquent child only if the child is subject to R.C.
-2950.033).
+At any time on or after July 1, 2007, and not later than December 1, 2007, except as otherwise described in this paragraph, DRC must provide to each offender described in the second preceding paragraph and DYS must provide to each delinquent child described in that paragraph and to the child's parents a written notice that contains the information described in this paragraph.
+DRC and DYS are not required to provide such a written notice to an offender or a child and the child's parents if the AG included in the document provided to the particular Department notice that the AG will be sending that offender or that child and the child's parents a registered letter and that the Department is not required to provide to that offender or child the written notice.
+The written notice provided to an offender or a delinquent child and the child's parents must notify the offender or child of all of the following: (1) the changes in the SORN Law as amended by the bill, (2) subject to the provision described in clause (3) of this paragraph, the offender's or child's new classification as a tier I, tier II, or tier III sex offender/child-victim offender under the SORN Law as amended by the bill, the offender's or child's duties under the SORN Law as so changed and the duration of those duties, whether the child is classified a public-registry qualified juvenile offender registrant, and the information contained in the notice to the offender or delinquent child of the offender's or child's duties under the SORN Law, to the extent it is relevant to the offender or child, (3) the fact that the offender or child has a right to a hearing to contest the offender's or child's classification under the SORN Law as amended by the bill, the procedures for requesting the hearing, and the period of time within which the request for the hearing must be made, and (4) if the offender's or child's duty to comply with the SORN Law is scheduled to terminate on or after July 1, 2007, and prior to January 1, 2008, under the version of R.C.
+2950.07 in effect prior to January 1, 2008 (see Commencement and duration of SORN Law duties," above), a summary of the provisions of R.C.
+2950.033, as enacted in the bill and described below in "Offenders and delinquent children whose SORN Law duties currently are scheduled to terminate on or after July 1, 2007, and prior to January 1, 2008," and the application of those provisions to the offender or child (clause (4) applies regarding a delinquent child only if the child is subject to R.C.
+2950.033, as enacted by the bill).